polvinc/DHEM/README.md

 - ✍️ Work still in progress
 - [Vélizy astronomy club](https://www.astro-velizy.fr/)
-- first tests
+- First tests
-- strategy
+- Strategy
-- astrophoto
+- Astrophoto
-- mount capacity
+- Mount capacity
-- mechanics
+- Mechanics
-- electronics
+- Electronics
-- software
+- Software

 ## Periodic error measurements
 One way to measure the mount's periodic error is to derange its polar alignment by 5-10°, point at a star in the celestial equator zone, set the mount to tracking (it thinks it's compensating for the earth's rotation when it's misaligned), and let a star drift in the field for a while.
 By stacking the images of this star's drift, we can observe an image of the periodic error pattern.
 If the star drift is perfectly linear, the mount has no periodic error.
 If, on the other hand, the star drift follows a sinusoidal pattern, then we observe a periodic error due to the mechanics of the mount.
 Pixel measurements are then used to quantify the error.